-The next TAB meeting is scheduled to be held in the Rachel Carson State Office Building (Room 105) on Wednesday, February 20, 2013 and will begin at 10:00 AM.
-The purpose will be the review and discussion of the draft proposed Chapter 78, Subchapter C rulemaking and adjustments that were incorporated since the last TAB meeting.
-The Department will also accept public comment on this draft proposed rulemaking.
-Also included on the agenda is a discussion of the draft final policy titled "Addressing Spills and Releases at Oil and Gas Well Sites".
-After this TAB meeting, the proposed Chapter 78, Subchapter C rulemaking will be presented to the Environmental Quality Board (EQB).
+The latest TAB meeting was held in the Rachel Carson State Office Building (Room 105) on Wednesday, February 20, 2013.
+The Department presented the draft proposed Chapter 78, Subchapter C rulemaking and adjustments that were incorporated since the last TAB meeting.
+TAB members commented on several sections of the draft proposed rulemaking.
+The Department also accepted public comment on this draft proposed rulemaking from four commentators at the meeting.
+Also included on the agenda was the Department's presentation on the draft final policy titled "Addressing Spills and Releases at Oil and Gas Well Sites" (see above).